-When tax assessments of some Queens co-ops jumped as much as 147 percent last year, there was at first sticker shock.
+When tax assessments of some Queens co-ops jumped as much as 147 percent last year, there was, at first, sticker shock.

-“Nothing failed,” said DOF Spokesman Owen Stone.
+“Nothing failed,” said DOF Spokesman Owen Stone last week.

-He did not express disappointment in the reporting of Habitat Magazine, which also quoted Stone as saying, “Our System spit out some comparables that said ‘apartment,’ and when we looked at it again it was something that had some sort of commercial element to it.”
+He did not express disappointment in the reporting of Habitat Magazine, which also quoted Stone as saying, “Our system spit out some comparables that said ‘apartment,’ and when we looked at it again it was something that had some sort of commercial element to it.”

 In other words, residential co-ops were being compared to commercial real estate to assess value.